uberset/basic-compiler/README.md

 # basic-compiler

-A simple compiler for simple subset of Dartmouth BASIC implemented in Scala.
+A simple compiler for a simple subset of Dartmouth BASIC implemented in Scala.

 It is work in progress.